cafejojo/schaapi/README.md

 ## Usage
 Run the JAR as `java -jar schaapi.jar <flavor> <args>` or run a local build with `gradlew :application:run --args='<flavor> <args>'`.

+### Pipeline Flavor
-Schaapi recognizes two pipeline "flavors" which have their own behavior.
-Click the flavor below for a list of command-line options.
+Schaapi allows you to mine projects from different sources, such as GitHub.
+In particular, it recognizes two such pipeline "flavors": `directory` (locally sourced projects) and `github` (projects mined from GitHub).
+Each of these have their own behavior and options.
+Click on one of the flavors below for a list of command-line options.

 <details>
 <summary>Directory flavor options</summary>